Employees who are 21 years of age or over, and employees under 21 years old who are paid at the full adult rate for their occupation.

 Employees who are under 21 years of age and are not paid at the full adult rate for their occupation.

-Employees who have strategic responsibilities in the conduct or operations of the organisation and/or are in charge of a significant number of employees.
-These employees usually do not have an entitlement to paid overtime.
+Employees who are in charge of a significant number of employees and/or have strategic responsibilities in the conduct or operations of the organisation, and usually do not have an entitlement to paid overtime.
 Includes professionally qualified staff who primarily perform managerial tasks in conjunction with utilising their professional skills.
-Owner managers of incorporated enterprises are regarded as managerial employees.
+Working proprietors and working directors of their own incorporated businesses are regarded as managerial employees.

 The amount of earnings which divides employees into two groups containing equal numbers of employees, one half with earnings below the median and the other half with earnings above the median.